What is matched betting?

 Matched betting is based on mathematical calculations.
 Unlike traditional betting, you remove the element of chance by ‘matching’ or balancing each bet in a betting exchange.

-In theory, yes – it should be completely risk free.
+In theory, yes – it should be risk free.
 In most cases you even know exactly how much money you will make from each bet before it settles!

 However, there is an element of risk and that comes from human error.

-Matched betting can be risk free if done correctly – but remember that if you mess up your calculations or bet on the wrong thing, you will be losing real money.
+Matched betting can be almost risk free if done correctly – but remember that if you mess up your calculations or bet on the wrong thing, you will be losing real money.

 You are more likely to make mistakes if you bet on live games, or very close to kick off, when the odds change quickly and it can be difficult to stay on top of the numbers.
 To minimise this risk, try to bet on events a couple of days in the future when you first start.